accessibilitysupported/a11ysupport.io/FAQ.md

 ## What is the status of this project?

 This project is active and contributions are welcome.
 That being said, I still consider the project to be a work-in-progress.
-Additionally, I am co-chairing the [W3C ARIA-AT Community group](https://www.w3.org/community/aria-at/) that has a goal to create a similar project but with a slightly different approach and reduced scope.
-The ARIA-AT group is still in the planning phase, and I don't expect it to be mature enough to fully overtake this project any time soon.
+Additionally, I am co-chairing the [W3C ARIA-AT Community group](https://www.w3.org/community/aria-at/) which has a goal to create a similar project but with a slightly different approach and reduced scope.
 At some point in the future, the ARIA-AT project might nullify this project.

-## Can't this be automated?
+## Can this be automated?

 There are many ways that Assistive Technology (AT) interacts with a browser and your code.